 The prevalence of tuberculosis disease has been discussed in several previous studies.
-In the first research, SEIR (Susceptible, Exposed, Infection, Recovery) models were used to generate independent effects from each compartment, analyzing tuberculosis transmission at the disease-free stable point and reproductive numbers for system performance equations within compartments [3].
-Subsequent studies discussed deterministic and probabilistic differences demonstrating successful modeling of tuberculosis infection using the transmission dynamics of the stochastic SEIR (Susceptible, Exposed, Infection, Recovery) model over time[15].
-As for studies that added treatment control parameters and chemoprophylaxis, their function is to reduce the population of latently infected and active infections to reduce the spread of TB, with the optimal control effect when used simultaneously, increasing [17].
+In the first research, SEIR (Susceptible, Exposed, Infection, Recovery)

+models were used to generate independent effects from each compartment, analyzing tuberculosis transmission at the disease-free stable point and reproductive numbers for system performance equations within compartments [4].
+Subsequent studies discussed deterministic and probabilistic differences demonstrating successful modeling of tuberculosis infection using the transmission dynamics of the stochastic SEIR (Susceptible, Exposed, Infection, Recovery) model over time [16].

-The difference in this study was that 4 antibiotics in the form of Isoniazid, Rifampicin, Ethambutol, and Pyrazinamide were administered for the first 2 months, followed by the addition of a compartmental variable to the regimen containing optimal control parameters for the intensive phase to maximize the process of treatment.
-That was continuously every 2 weeks.
-The next step is to add the drugs Isoniazid and Rifampin.
-It kills persistent (dormant) bacteria and prevents them from reappearing but for a longer period [4][23].
-It can include studies that help analyze optimal control models in the SIRC (Susceptibility, Infection, Recovery, Cross-Immunity) model of influenza [24].
-This research uses the dynamic system as the control input and uses the Pontryagin Maximum Principle, an optimal control technique to determine the optimal control value.
-[10][11].
-Various studies are available to support the Pontryagin maximum principle.
-Next, to analyze and formulate an age-classified structured tuberculosis transmission model and apply optimal control strategies by adding variables of prevention, latent chemoprophylaxis, and active treatment efforts also useful [6].
+The difference for this research is adding 4 antibiotics in the form of Isoniazid, Rifampicin, Ethambutol, and Pyrazinamide were administered for the first 2 months, followed by the addition of a compartment variable to the regimen containing optimal control parameters for the intensive phase every 2 weeks continuously.
+Followed by the addition of a compartmental variable to the regimen containing optimal control parameters for the intensive phase to maximize the process of treatment.
+The next step is adding the drugs Isoniazid and Rifampicin to kills persistent bacteria and prevent them from reappearing for a longer time [5][24].

+This research uses the dynamic system as the control input and uses the Pontryagin Maximum Principle.
+It is an optimal control technique to determine the maximum value for a particular system [11][12].
+It can include studies that help analyze optimal control models in the SIRC (Susceptibility, Infection, Recovery, Cross-Immunity) model of influenza [25].
+Various studies are available to support the Pontryagin Maximum Principle.
+For example, this research can analyze and formulate an age-classified structured tuberculosis transmission model and apply optimal control strategies by adding variables of prevention, latent chemoprophylaxis, and active treatment efforts also useful [7].